d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 In practical applications, the picture gets muddier.
-While ideally we would only touch the test data once, to assess the very best model or to compare a small number of models to each other, real-world test data is seldom discarded after just one use.
+While ideally we would only touch the validation data once, to assess the very best model or to compare a small number of models to each other, real-world validation data is seldom discarded after just one use.
-We can seldom afford a new test set for each round of experiments.
+We can seldom afford a new validation set for each round of experiments.

 The result is a murky practice where the boundaries between validation and test data are worryingly ambiguous.